ono-midori/ono-midori.github.io/techs/zguide.md

 #### Ping-Pong Heartbeats

 The third option is to use a ping-pong dialog.
 One peer sends a ping command to the other, which replies with a pong command.
 Neither command has any payload.
 Pings and pongs are not correlated.
-Because the roles of “client” and “server” are arbitrary in some networks, we usually specify that either peer can in fact send a ping and expect a pong in response.
+Because the roles of "client" and "server" are arbitrary in some networks, we usually specify that either peer can in fact send a ping and expect a pong in response.
 However, because the timeouts depend on network topologies known best to dynamic clients, it is usually the client that pings the server.

 This works for all ROUTER-based brokers.
 The same optimizations we used in the second model make this work even better: treat any incoming data as a pong, and only send a ping when not otherwise sending data.

 #### Heartbeating for Paranoid Pirate

 For Paranoid Pirate, we chose the second approach.
 It might not have been the simplest option: if designing this today, I'd probably try a ping-pong approach instead.
 However the principles are similar.
-The heartbeat messages flow asynchronously in both directions, and either peer can decide the other is “dead” and stop talking to it.
+The heartbeat messages flow asynchronously in both directions, and either peer can decide the other is "dead" and stop talking to it.

 In the worker, this is how we handle heartbeats from the queue: